mozilla/anodejsholidayseason/localization.md

 So to setup our site for localization, we must look through all of our code and templates and wrap strings in calls to gettext.

+[Look through i18n-abide tutorial, any other steps?]

+In our next post, we'll look at how strings like "Hello, World!" are extracted, translated, and prepared for use by our service.

+Stay tuned...

 -----------------------

 # Localization community, tools, and ...

+In our previous post localizing Node.js services, we learned how to add i18n-abide to our service.

+We wrapped strings in templates files as well as JavaScript files with calls to a function `gettext`.
+As developers, our work ends there.
+But the work of getting our copy localized has just begun.

+We've built out a Node.js toolchain for localizing all these strings.

 ## The toolchain

+A goal for Mozilla Persona's Node code is to be compatible with the larger Mozilla community, while being Node friendly and flexible.

 Mozilla is over a decade old.
 It's had one of the bigest (and coolest) l10n communities in Open Source.
-As a result, it has many tools and the lowest levels are traditional tools.
+As a result, it has many tools and the lowest levels are old crotchety tools.

 ### Gettext
-GNU Gettext is a toolchain that allows you to extract Copy from your Node.js code.
+GNU Gettext is a toolchain that allows you to extract Copy and other Strings from webapps or native apps.
 These are called Strings (after the C name for ... strings).
 When you write your Node.js code and templates, you put English Strings<sup>[1]</sup> in like normal, but you wrap them in a functional call to gettext.

 This does a few different things for you:
 * As a build step, you can extract all the strings